Types of Degrees Ocean Engineering Majors Are Getting

 Abilities for OE Majors

-What Can You Do With an OE Major?
+What Can You Do With a Ocean Engineering Major?

 Below is a list of occupations associated with OE: